rasul-ai/DivGI_single_label/README.md

 "DivGI: Delve into Digestive Endoscopy Image Classification"

-code will be released soon before 1 April 2025

 ## updated in 18 Feb.
 2025
 The training code is released with detail settings in `launch.json`.